Director of Fellowships

 - Ensuring that all support available to fellows through FUSE and partners is seamlessly integrated and well executed, including the executive coaching program, innovation labs, and learning series.
 This will require developing and implementing project management plans and systems to ensure the timely execution of responsibilities; effectively managing FUSE staff and alums involved in various tasks and projects; and managing contractors and vendors.

-- Providing strategic direction on fellow orientations and mid-year retreats; designing and delivering workshops for fellows and government partners in areas of expertise; serving as a lead facilitator at FUSE orientation, fellow retreats, and workshops with partners on topics like rapid prototyping, journey mapping, process mapping, strategic visioning;
+- Overseeing fellow orientations and mid-year retreats; designing and delivering workshops for fellows and government partners; serving as a lead facilitator at FUSE orientation, fellow retreats, and workshops with partners on topics like rapid prototyping, journey mapping, process mapping, strategic visioning.
+This may include collaborating with FUSE staff to develop agendas, facilitation guides, session content, speaker prep, and continuous learning and improvement.

-- Orchestrating opportunities for fellows to lead virtual learning session for their peers on a specific topic of interest; or bringing together thought leaders in their network to speak with their fellow peers (either virtually or in person);
+- Orchestrating opportunities for fellows and institutional partners to lead virtual learning session for their peers on a specific topic of interest;

 - Promoting and elevating fellowship projects’ successes and learnings.
 This will involve working closely with other teams to institute project monitoring and evaluation systems; as well as ensuring learnings are used to improve programming.